About me

 I have experience including but not limited to:

-Abuse, addiction, anxiety, bipolar disorder, childhood experiences, depression/low mood, depression, disordered eating (binge-eating, food restriction, orthorexia, anorexia), domestic abuse, estrangement, financial worries, friendship and relationship issues, gender identity, gender transition, insecure housing, intimacy, loneliness/isolation, menopause, obsession, neurodiversity (autism, ADHD, OCD in particular), panic, personality disorders including Bipolar Disorder and EUPD/BPD, self-harm, sexuality, sleep issues, stress, suicidal thoughts, trauma... the list goes on.
+Abuse, addiction, anxiety, bipolar disorder, breakups and divorce, childhood experiences, death/end of life care, depression/low mood, depression, disordered eating (binge-eating, food restriction, orthorexia, anorexia), domestic abuse, estrangement, financial worries, friendship and relationship issues, gender identity/transition, insecure housing, intimacy, loneliness/isolation, menopause, obsession, neurodiversity (autism, ADHD, OCD in particular), panic, personality disorders including Bipolar Disorder and EUPD/BPD, relatipnships, self-harm, sexuality, sleep issues, stress, suicidal thoughts, trauma... the list goes on.

 I have particular experience working with the LGBTQIA+ community.
 I am anti-conversion therapy for both sexuality and gender identity.
 I believe and trust my clients' varied experiences of the world and themselves.